 This study opens the door to a greater discussion of cyber awareness and computer safety.
 Many of us store personal documents or even have our credit card information stored on our computers with very little security measures.
 You wouldn't download something you knew could contain a virus, would you?
 Then you may want to consider not plugging in that thumb drive you found laying around.

 The research team later touched base with some of the people who picked up the drives, and over two-thirds of them admitted that they had not taken any precautionary measures to protect themselves against potentially malicious software.
 Many of the respondents even said that they trusted their Macbooks to protect them against viruses (do not do this).
 With the price of computers being so cheap nowadays, many people may think that if their computer gets infected, they will simply go out and get another.
 While this is technically feasible, this gives no concern to the personal information stored on such hardware.
 People need to become aware that there are persons and organizations out there that want to gain access to your computer, and all it may take is plugging in that lost USB drive.

 So where does that leave the "good samaritans" that were simply trying to return the drives to their original owners?
 While they were likely doing a good deed, hackers and malicious people often play off of the good nature of others.
-The best path to take if you find a USB drive, is to either turn it in to a building's lost and found, post a found sign, or simply leave it be.
+The best path to take if you find a USB drive is to either turn it into a building's lost and found, post a found sign, or simply leave it be.
 Don't let your good heart get the best of you and end up having your identity stolen.
-If you want to read more about this study, it can be found here and will be presented next month in an IEEE symposium.
+If you want to read more about this study, it can be found here.